AlicePagano/Lecture-Notes-of-Life-Data-Epidemiology/README.md

 Lectures notes of the Master degree course "Life Data Epidemology" of professors Chiara Poletto and Sandro Meloni at the University of Padova (Academic Year 2020/2021).

-*All models are wrong, but some of them are useful.*
+*“All models are wrong, but some of them are useful.”*

 ## Contents